Pink Floyd IMMERSIVE iBook

 Bookry

-I will present this book in the same order we compressed media files in class: audio, video, then images.
+The book was organized following the media compression workflow used in class: audio, video, then images.

 I thought I was finished with their history section when I noticed the tuning pegs.
 I thought, “What could I do with those?”
 I thought about it for a while until I decided it would be fun to list six cool facts about the band, one for each peg.
 I had to photoshop each peg individually as well as each fret mark and placed each in a pop-over so that when it was tapped, it would show the information.
 I also added some hints on each page on how to interact with the images.
 Here is a video of the guitar and the tuning pegs and their interactions: